preetamMahapatra/AndroidBootAutoStartApp/README.md

 # AndroidBootAutoStartApp
-Simple example to auto start a process once your system one using broadcast.
+Simple example to auto start a process once your phone restart or ON.